Displaced Syrians in Lebanon: A Fragile, Humanitarian Crisis

 In Lebanon’s Bekaa Valley, for instance, many displaced Syrians are renting out parcels of land and erecting tents constructed with scraps of wood, aluminum, burlap sacks and pieces of clothing.
 Through the help of the UNHCR, Caritas Lebanon was able to insulate 1,000 tents so they could better withstand the winter and high winds.

-Alicia Hernandez, an American graduate student at John Hopkins School of Public Health, who is volunteering with Caritas Lebanon during her winter break, shared her experience of working with displaced Syrians in the Bekaa Valley.
+Alicia Hernandez, an American graduate student at John Hopkins School of Public Health, who was volunteering with Caritas Lebanon during her winter break, shared her experience of working with displaced Syrians in the Bekaa Valley.

 Hernandez visited families in the settlements after the massive storm that hit the region the second week of January.
 That storm had begun with torrential rain, followed by freezing temperatures and a sudden accumulation of snow up to several feet in the Bekaa.